Chesed (Kabbalah): In the Hebrew Bible

-The word chesed occurs 248 times in the Hebrew Bible.
+The word chesed appears 248 times in the Hebrew Bible.
 In the majority of cases (149 times), the King James Bible (KJV) translation is mercy, following the Septuagint (LXX) eleos.
 Less frequent translations are: kindness (40 times), lovingkindness (30 times), goodness (12 times), kindly (five times), merciful (four times), favour (three times) and good, goodliness, pity (once each).

 Only two instances of the noun in its negative sense are in the text, translated reproach in Proverbs 14:34, and wicked thing in Leviticus 20:17.

 In the Cloverdale Bible

 The translation of loving kindness in KJV is derived from the Coverdale Bible of 1535.
 This particular translation exclusively uses chesed to refer to the benign attitude of YHWH ("the ") or Elohim ("God") towards his chosen, primarily invoked in Psalms (23 times), but also in the prophets, four times in Jeremiah, twice in Isaiah 63:7 and once in Hosea 2:19.
 While lovingkindness is now considered somewhat archaic, it is part of the traditional rendition of Psalms in English Bible translations.